Learning to Drive with Autism

 Many of these capabilities come into play with young autistic drivers.
 Some, such as getting lost in the details of the road or difficulty recognizing the cues of other drivers, may raise the risk for unsafe driving behaviors.
 Others, such as a vigilance to follow the rules of the road, may promote safer driving behaviors.

-One study suggests that autistic males may have slower hazard detection times and difficulties recognizing hazards involving people, while another recent study conducted at CHOP found that young autistic drivers have a similar crash risk but are much less likely to have their license suspended or to receive a traffic violation than other newly licensed drivers.
+One study suggests that autistic males may have slower hazard detection times and difficulties recognizing hazards including pedestrians, while another recent study conducted at CHOP found that young autistic drivers have a similar crash risk but are much less likely to have their license suspended or to receive a traffic violation than other newly licensed drivers.

 To determine readiness to drive for their autistic adolescents and young adults, families should first schedule a doctor’s appointment to address any concerns, such as communication or cognition issues.
 They may also want to seek the advice of a behavior therapist, an occupational therapist who specializes in driving, or a driver rehabilitation specialist who has training in working with individuals with neurodevelopmental differences.
 It’s also important to add driving goals to their adolescent's individualized education plan (IEA) and to follow up with school personnel.